SideControlJS/SideControlJS/README.md

 ![GitHub followers](https://img.shields.io/github/followers/SideControlJS?style=social)

 ## About Me
 🚀 As a dedicated Full-Stack Developer, I specialize in the MERN stack, focusing on creating dynamic and responsive web applications.
-My passion lies in tackling complex projects that demand innovative and creative problem-solving.
+I have a passion for tackling challenging and creative projects.
 In addition to web development, I am skilled in lighting control systems, along with a strong background in audio and music production.

 🌐 Check out my portfolio: [My Portfolio](https://jl-react-portfolio.netlify.app/)